web-padawan/pack/README.md

 * Pack is not designed to run from subfolder on `gh-pages`.
 I'm going to have a look at this later.<br>
 * Anyway, routing in that case is likely to be available only in `hash` mode.<br>
-* Before running `app:rename` please make sure that you don't have some files opened in your IDE.<br>
+* Before running `pack:rename` please make sure that you don't have some files opened in your IDE.<br>
 Leaving them opened might break magic of `renamer` (at least in Sublime).<br>

-For any ideas, feel free to email me at [serguey.kulikov@gmail.com](serguey.kulikov@gmail.com)
+For any ideas, feel free to email me at [serguey.kulikov@gmail.com](mailto:serguey.kulikov@gmail.com)